Jason Sudeikis

-Daniel Jason Sudeikis (/sᵿˈdeɪkɪs/ suu-DAY-kiss; born September 18, 1975) is an American, actor, comedian, screenwriter, and producer.
+Daniel Jason Sudeikis (/sᵿˈdeɪkɪs/ suu-DAY-kiss; born September 18, 1975) is an American actor, comedian, and screenwriter.
+He is best known for his tenure as a writer and cast member for the NBC sketch comedy series Saturday Night Live from 2003 to 2013, in addition to co-creating and starring as the titular role in the Apple TV sports comedy series Ted Lasso, which earned him two Golden Globe Awards and four Primetime Emmy Awards.

 In the 1990s, he began his career in improv comedy and performed with ComedySportz, iO Chicago (Improv Olympic), and The Second City.
-In 2003, Sudeikis was hired as a writer for the NBC sketch comedy series Saturday Night Live, and later spent nine seasons as a cast member from 2005 to 2013, playing Joe Biden and Mitt Romney, among others.

-From 2020 to 2023, he co-created and played the title role in the Apple TV+ sports comedy series Ted Lasso, which earned him four Primetime Emmy Awards and two Golden Globe Awards.
-He was also one of the leading cast members in The Cleveland Show (2009–2013).
-Sudeikis has also acted in recurring roles in the comedy series 30 Rock (2007–2010), It's Always Sunny in Philadelphia (2010–2011), Eastbound and Down (2012), Portlandia (2011–2014), and The Last Man on Earth (2015–2018).
+After joining Saturday Night Live, Sudeikis progressed his television career with recurring roles in the comedy series 30 Rock (2007–2010), It's Always Sunny in Philadelphia (2010–2011), Eastbound and Down (2012), Portlandia (2011–2014), The Last Man on Earth (2015–2018), and Detroiters (2017–2018).
+He was also one of the leading cast members in adult animation series The Cleveland Show (2009–2013).

-He had leading film roles in the comedies Horrible Bosses (2011) and its sequel, Horrible Bosses 2 (2014), and We're the Millers (2013), as well as the acclaimed independent films Drinking Buddies (2013), Sleeping with Other People (2015), and Colossal (2016), and supporting roles in Alexander Payne's Downsizing (2017) and Olivia Wilde's Booksmart (2019).
+He had leading film roles in the comedies Hall Pass, Horrible Bosses (both 2011) and its sequel, Horrible Bosses 2 (2014), and We're the Millers (2013), as well as the acclaimed independent films Drinking Buddies (2013), Sleeping with Other People (2015), and Colossal (2016), and supporting roles in Going the Distance (2010), The Campaign (2012), Alexander Payne's Downsizing (2017) and Olivia Wilde's Booksmart (2019).
 He has also acted in voice roles for Epic (2013), The Angry Birds Movie (2016) and The Angry Birds Movie 2 (2019), Next Gen (2018), and Hitpig!
 (2024).

 Early life and education

 Daniel Jason Sudeikis was born to Kathryn Sudeikis (née Wendt), a travel agent at Brennco and president of the American Society of Travel Agents, and Daniel Joseph Sudeikis.
 His father is of Irish and Lithuanian descent, while his mother has German and Irish ancestry.
-Jason's maternal uncle was actor George Wendt, known for his role as Norm Peterson on Cheers, and Jason's matrilineal great-grandfather was photographer Tom Howard.
+Through Kathryn, he is a nephew of actor George Wendt and a great-grandson of photographer Tom Howard.

 Sudeikis was born with anosmia, leaving him with no sense of smell.

 Sudeikis moved with his family to Overland Park within Johnson County, Kansas, which he has described as his hometown.
 He graduated from Shawnee Mission West High School in Overland Park and attended Fort Scott Community College on a basketball scholarship, but left before finishing.